 They provide content in a variety of formats and media, such as text, video and audio.
 The goods for sale on publication sites are either original or curated online content, and they make money through subscriptions, donations, and advertisements.

-You can use a Rails starter app to build online stores (ecommerce)
+You can use a Rails boilerplate to build online stores (ecommerce)

 Amazon, Etsy, eBay, information marketers and book authors use online stores to sell one or more products.
 Online stores (or Ecommerce sites) allow visitors to purchase a product, using any agreed-upon currency.